ammara-sajid/Ai-Chatbot/README.md

-# 🤖 AI Chatbot Android Application – PARCO Project
+# 🤖 AI Chatbot Android Application

 This project is an **AI-powered chatbot Android application** developed for **PARCO (Pak-Arab Refinery Company)**.
 The chatbot integrates a **Flask backend**, **GPT4All** (local AI model), and **Pinecone vector database** to provide **contextual and intelligent conversational responses** through a **Flutter-based mobile interface**.